luketudge/spoonerize/docs/index.rst

 spoonerize
 ==========

 A Python package for working with `spoonerisms <https://en.wikipedia.org/wiki/Spoonerism>`_.
-For party fun.
+For party funtimes.

 Contents
 --------